 Boat Tours on the Chicago River

 Chicago is a city of water.
 So, whether it’s Lake Michigan or the Chicago River, expect to find yourself surrounded by this precious resource.
+Being on a boat is an unforgettable way to experience Chicago’s incredible skyline-from the water.

 Chicago’s skyline is known for its architectural and engineering landmarks.
 Boat tours operated by the Chicago Architecture Foundation and the Chicago History Museum provide an opportunity to see these icons up close without dealing with heavy traffic or crowds of tourists.

 Put on your walking shoes and stroll through history as you learn about Chicago’s storied architecture, neighborhoods, and culture.
+These intimate tours will provide you with a deeper knowledge about the city and maybe some new friends too!

 The Chicago: Night Crimes Tour starts at the Chicago Police Museum and continues to some of Chicago’s most famous crimes, including the Great Chicago Fire and neighborhoods like Chatham and Old Town.